 Requirements for M.P.H. in Public Health

-Requirements include public health core courses, concentration area courses, electives, supervised field placement, comprehensive exam, and special project.
 For specific information on the requirements for individual concentrations in the College of Public Health, please refer to the College of Public Health website and their specific departments (http://publichealth.usf.edu).